 On August 12, 2019 at his home, John went to his eternal home with the Lord.
 John and his wife, Muriel moved in May 2019 from their lifelong residence in St. Petersburg, FL to Sparta, TN where he lived with daughter Barbara and husband Chuck.

-To send flowers in memory of John William Whitman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John William Whitman, please visit our Heartfelt Sympathies Store.

 John was born in Miami, FL and lived in Florida all his life prior to coming to Sparta, TN.
 As a teen in St. Petersburg, John worked as a waiter at the impressive Coliseum and got to serve many celebrities!
 John served in the United States Army during WW11 and received training as an engineer with deployment to Italy to serve in the Italian theater of operations in charge of dynamite/explosions.
 Upon returning to the United States, John worked in accounting and begun his love and appreciation of classical music and opera.
 John sang bass roles with opera companies in North Carolina and Florida.
 One of his highlights was singing the bass role of the Doctor in the opera La Traviata that played in Tampa, FL in 1956.
 It was during this time John met the love of his life, Muriel.
 He was offered an opportunity to sing with the New York Metropolitan Opera in 1956 but turned it down in order to marry Muriel and become a father to her two children, Pauline and William.
 The next year the couple welcomed their daughter Barbara.